Animals' early warning system

 But do such eyewitness reports stand up to closer scrutiny?
 This question cannot be answered without technological assistance, as the unusual activities of animals, which in most of the reports indicate an impending disaster, can only be proven scientifically with great effort.

-Scientists working with Martin Wikelski have conducted one of the first scientific studies in this regard.
-They attached transmitters to goats living around Mount Etna, recorded the animals' movements over several years and retrospectively compared the animals' movement profiles with volcanic activity.
-Their big moment arrived on 4 January 2012: at 10:20 p.m., Vesuvius began to spew large amounts of lava and ash into the air – six hours after the researchers had recorded unusual activity among the goats.
+The researchers also attached transmitters to goats living around Mount Etna, recorded the animals' movements over several years and retrospectively compared the animals' movement profiles with volcanic activity.
+Their big moment arrived on 4 January 2012: at 10:20 p.m., Mount Etna began to spew large amounts of lava and ash into the air – six hours after the researchers had recorded unusual activity among the goats.
 Over the course of the study, which lasted two years, scientists were able to retrospectively “predict” a total of seven major eruptions based on their data.

 Researchers also analysed the behaviour of common toads near the Italian city of L’Aquila, which in April 2009 was the scene of a major earthquake.
 The analyses show that the amphibians were already behaving unusually five days before the earthquake and had ceased their spawning activity.